LLNL/blt/docs/api/code_check.rst

     blt_add_code_checks( PREFIX              <Base name used for created targets>
                          SOURCES             [source1 [source2 ...]]
-                         UNCRUSTIFY_CFG_FILE <path to uncrustify config file>
+                         UNCRUSTIFY_CFG_FILE <Path to Uncrustify config file>
-                         ASTYLE_CFG_FILE     <path to astyle config file>)
+                         ASTYLE_CFG_FILE     <Path to AStyle config file>)

 This macro adds all enabled code check targets for the given SOURCES.

+PREFIX
+  Prefix used for the created code check build targets.
+For example:
+  <PREFIX>_uncrustify_check

+SOURCES
+  Source list that the code checks will be ran on

+UNCRUSTIFY_CFG_FILE
+  Path to Uncrustify config file

+ASTYLE_CFG_FILE
+  Path to AStyle config file

 Sources are filtered based on file extensions for use in these code checks.
 If you need additional file extensions defined add them to BLT_C_FILE_EXTS and BLT_Fortran_FILE_EXTS.

-PREFIX is used in the creation of all the underlying targets.
-For example:
-<PREFIX>_uncrustify_check.
+Currently this macro only has code checks for C/C++ and simply filters out the Fortran files.

-This macro supports formatting with either Uncrustify or AStyle (but not both at the same time) using the following parameters:
+This macro supports code formatting with either Uncrustify or AStyle (but not both at the same time) only if the following requirements are met:

-* UNCRUSTIFY_CFG_FILE is the configuration file for Uncrustify.
-If UNCRUSTIFY_EXECUTABLE is defined, found, and UNCRUSTIFY_CFG_FILE is provided it will create both check and style function for the given C/C++ files.

-* ASTYLE_CFG_FILE is the configuration file for AStyle.
-If ASTYLE_EXECUTABLE is defined, found, and ASTYLE_CFG_FILE is provided it will create both check and style function for the given C/C++ files.
+- Uncrustify

+  * UNCRUSTIFY_CFG_FILE is given
+  * UNCRUSTIFY_EXECUTABLE is defined and found prior to calling this macro

+- AStyle

+  * ASTYLE_CFG_FILE is given
+  * ASTYLE_EXECUTABLE is defined and found prior to calling this macro

+Enabled code formatting checks produce a `check` build target that will test to see if you are out of compliance with your code formatting and a `style` build target that will actually modify your source files.
+It also creates smaller child build targets that follow the pattern `<PREFIX>_<uncrustify|astyle>_<check|style>`.

+This macro supports the following static analysis tools with their requirements:

+- CppCheck

+  * CPPCHECK_EXECUTABLE is defined and found prior to calling this macro

+- Clang-Query

+  * CLANGQUERY_EXECUTABLE is defined and found prior to calling this macro

+These are added as children to the `check` build target and produce child build targets that follow the pattern `<PREFIX>_<cppcheck|clangquery>_check`.

 blt_add_clang_query_target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~